Amber-MD/AmberClassic/README.md

 ```
    ./configure --help   #  then choose the options you want
    make install
+   source AmberClassic.sh
    make test
 ```

 # License

 This project is licensed under the GNU General Public License, version 2, or (at your option) any later version.
 Some components use different, but compatible, open source licenses.
 See the LICENSE file for more information.